EndsOfTheEarth/QueryLite/README.md

 Schema differences between the code and the database often cause runtime failures.
 These can be difficult and time consuming to identify.
 One use case is where someone creates a new testing environment but forgets to run an sql upgrade script or fails to notice the script failed halfway.

 Query Lite addresses this problem with a runtime schema validator.
-This compares the schema with the database and outputs any differences.
+This compares the code schema with the database and outputs any differences.
 These include missing columns, incorrect data types and nullability differences.

 The schema validation could be made available from a webservice endpoint.
 For example: `https://localhost/ValidateSchema`.
 Another option is to log the schema validation at startup.